Types of Eagles - Different Eagle Species with Photos

 Eagles are diurnal raptors from the family Accipitridae, from the order Accipitriformes.
 Diurnal means they live mostly during the daytime.
 This is important considering they need to see their prey from great heights.
 Eagles have hooked beaks to rip the flesh of their prey, usually larger than other birds of prey.
 Their vision is extremely acute and is the reason we use the phrase ‘eagle eye’ to refer to someone who spots something easily.

-While all share certain characteristics, there are 60 species of eagle which compromise this group of birds.
+While all share certain characteristics, there are 60 species of eagle which comprise this group of birds.
 Below we show you some of the different types of eagles you can find all over the world.
+It should be noted that each species has adapted uniquely to their environment, showcasing a remarkable variety in behavior and physical traits.

 Bald eagle (Haliaeetus leucocephalus)